dart-archive/www.dartlang.org/src/site/downloads/archive/index.markdown

 Use this page to download specific versions of the Dart SDK, Dartium, Dart Editor, and the Dart API documentation.
-If you're a new user or looking for an easy way to install Dart, visit the [main Dart download page](/downloads/).
+If you're a new user or want an easier way to install or update Dart, visit the [main Dart download page](/downloads/).